nomadicj/nomadicj.github.io/_posts/2022-11-25-Buyer Beware | Considerations when weighing and M&A opportunity.md

 ### Production Access

 Who has access to production data?
 The amount to which you need to care about will likely depend on what is in that dataset, but if you have PII or PHI a set of production databases that a wide variety of people have access to because no-one has gotten to locking access down yet, that's a concern.
 If lack of maturity is uncovered, I'd encourage you to consider why that access is required?
-Did they just not get around to locking down yet but it'll be simple enough to do or are there fundamental company processes that need to happen that need this level of broad undiscriminate access?
+Did they just not get around to locking down yet but it'll be simple enough to do or are there fundamental company processes that need to happen that need this level of broad indiscriminate access?

 ### DORA metrics